mjtiv/software-patents/Alice_v_CLS_Bank_2014/README.md

 ## Patent Family at Issue (Alice v.
 CLS Bank)

-The litigation involved four related patents in a single continuation/CIP family, all tracing back to the same 1993 parent application.
+The litigation involved four related patents within a single continuation/continuation-in-part family.
 The Supreme Court treated Claim 33 of the ’479 patent as representative and applied its §101 analysis to all asserted claims across the family.

-## Patent Family at Issue (Alice v.
-CLS Bank)

-The litigation involved four related patents.
-The Supreme Court treated **Claim 33 of the ’479 patent** as representative.
-Two later patents (’720, ’375) are **direct continuations of the ’510 application**, and the family ultimately traces back to the ’479 parent via earlier continuation/CIP links.
+In plain terms, the ’479 patent is the parent patent, and the remaining patents are its child patents—later continuations or continuation-in-part filings that trace back to that same family lineage.

 | Patent | Relationship (Immediate Parent) | Relationship (Family Lineage) | Filed | Issued |
 |--------|--------------------------------|-------------------------------|-------|--------|